Pranav2612000/milaap/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 There are many video calling applications around the globe, but they are mostly server based applications providing maximum load on the server, wherein the audio and video quality decreases with increase in the number of participants.
-Many don't even support end-to-end encryption, and screen sharing is not efficient.
+Many don't even support end-to-end encryption.

-So we decided to develop a one-stop solution for not only addressing all these solution but also completely new features like video-syncing, which aren't present in any other video sharing application.

-MILAAP is a distributed video/audio conferencing application, which is designed to work on the edge, with very less interference of the server(i.e. peer to peer connection).
-It is designed to work efficiently on all platforms like mobile phones, tablets, laptops & desktops and in all kind of environments like iOS, Android for mobile and
+So we decided to develop a one-stop solution for not only addressing all these solution, but to give a seamless experience to the user.
+Distrideo Chat is a distributed video/audio conferencing application, which is designed to work on the edge, with very less interference of the server(i.e. peer to peer connection).
+It is designed to work efficiently on all platforms.
-Linux, Windows, etc for laptop/desktops.

-Here's what makes MILAAP different:

-- You can create private as well as public rooms
-- You can create your own profile
-- You can use video syncing feature :smile:

 ### Built With